ISAITB/docs-tdl/source/testsuite/index.rst

 Endpoints to map simulated actor configuration
 ++++++++++++++++++++++++++++++++++++++++++++++

-Simulator actors are handled in GITB through **messaging transactions** and **messaging handlers**.
+Simulated actors are handled in GITB through **messaging transactions** and **messaging handlers** (see :ref:`introduction-concepts-messaging-handlers`).
 Any messaging interaction between actors takes place by means of a messaging handler that actually implements the simulated actor for the purpose of the transaction's interaction.
 Before a test session starts, the existing messaging transactions are detected and the pairs of communicating actors are split in "from" and "to" roles.
-Each simulated actor's messaging handler then receives an **initiate** call in which the configuration for the other actors is passed (if this exists).
+Each simulated actor's messaging handler then receives an **initiate** call in which the configuration for the other actors is passed (if defined).
 The messaging handler has now the opportunity to return a configuration per actor that can differ based on the current global testing state or the configuration received.
-Different sets of configuration properties can be returned per actor and are mapped to each one on the basis of an ``endpoint``.
+Different sets of configuration properties can be returned per actor and are mapped to each one on the basis of their ``endpoint``.

-To better illustrate this, consider a sender and receiver example, defined in the test suite as follows:
+To better illustrate this, consider a sender and receiver example, defined in a test suite as follows:

 .. code-block:: xml